-Ghost An A Shell
+Ghost In A Shell

 We leave traces of ourselves in the homes we create, and eventually abandon, while we carry often-painful memories of those places forever inside of us.

-In a multiple layered process the photographs of the subjects are physically manipulated, then brought back to the original place where they were taken, so that they start to merge visually into their surrounds as the subject did during his/her own exploration of the spaces.
+In a multi-layered process the photographs of the subjects are physically manipulated, then brought back to the original place where they were taken, so that they start to merge visually into their surrounds as the subject did during his/her own exploration of the spaces.
 Their identities become intertwined and finite.